The PAYTECH Book is the payment technology handbook for investors, entrepreneurs and finance visionaries.

 In this part we look at how the massive growth in cryptocurrencies and blockchain technology solutions has created its own set of new legislation and ways of interpreting existing legislation to ‘fit’ these new products.
 Some countries are writing new legislation with a view to lure cryptocurrencies to open shops in their territories, whilst others are trying to snuff out what they see as an attack on their sovereign currencies.
 We explore Initial Coin Offering (ICO) and various types of tokens, all of which have different treatments by regulators.

 This part features examples of best practice in using payments to solve problems for consumers, governments and businesses.
 These case studies show that there is no end to the creativity of the payments industry.
 Creativity in how problems are solved, how payments products and services are distributed, and how business models enable significant returns on investment and growth in shareholder value.
 You will discover ways in which payments is being used to move money cost-efficiently, in real time, and at near-zero cost.
 And how behind the scenes, innovation across the payments ecosystem is helping solve problems across different industries.

 In this part we answer some of the most pressing questions of our time.
 How will banks and PayTech collaborate?
 What is the role of central bankers and global institutions in creating the right backdrop for such collaboration?
 How do massive data flows being associated with payments create huge risks of privacy breaches and financial crime?
 And huge opportunities for the payments industry?
 Where in the world is innovation happening fastest?
 What identifiers will dominate, NFC or QR codes?
 How may smart contracts and DLT shape future payments systems?
 And how we solve the problem of financial exclusion?

-FINTECH books are crowd-sourced from a community of experts.
+The PAYTECH Book is part of FINTECH book series, crowd-sourced from a community of experts.